danieljperry/LeaveALegacy/README.md

 3. The public key of whoever is attempting to spend the coin.

-– An aggregated signature with a private key that corresponds to the spender’s public key is also required.
+- If the curryed OWNER_PUBKEY matches the passed-in public key, an aggregated signature with a matching private key is also required.
+Otherwise, no aggregated signature is immediately required, but one might be required in an inner puzzle.

 The requirements for the inner puzzle and inner solution are dependent on who is attempting to spend the coin.
 For example:

 – Alice is allowed to use any values.
 Presumably she’ll create one or more conditions to spend the coins.
 This is similar to the delegated spend in Chia’s standard transaction construction.

 – Everyone else must enter exactly the inner puzzle that was used to generate the treehash for [BobPuzzle] above.
 They then execute [BobPuzzle] and the process repeats.
 See below for some examples.

 ------------------------------------------
 **VI.
 Example Puzzle And Solutions**